NaviServer - programmable web server

 After the command completes the connection is returned to the driver thread to be closed or monitored for keep-alive and the calling connection thread continues to execute code.

-Return the given file as the complete response body.
-Headers are constructed using status, mime-type and any pending headers set using ns_conn outputheaders.
+Sends the given file as the complete response body.
+Headers are constructed using status, mimetype and any pending headers set using ns_conn outputheaders.
 The bytes of the file are not transformed in any way.

 After the command completes the connection is returned to the driver thread to be closed or monitored for keep-alive and the calling connection thread continues to execute code.